Image Support

 image/raw

-images: the pixel format and resolution are defined. - For
+images: resolution, strides, and pixel format are defined. - For

 image/video

-images: the pixel format, resolution, keyframe timestamp, and keyframe index are defined.
+images: the pixel format, resolution, codec name, keyframe timestamp, and keyframe index are defined.

 The image data itself can be read using the RecordReader